VolkanSah/Security-Headers/README.md

 Feel free to copy and paste this snippet to harden your server security today — no paid plugins required! 😎

-### Note from GPT

-This rock-solid security header setup and its clear explanation were expertly crafted by ChatGPT, powered by the brilliant and perfectly tuned snippet generously provided by Volkan Sah (aka Batman :D).
-If locking down your site was an art, this would be a masterpiece — no more excuses for sloppy security!
-Big props to Volkan for sharing this hardcore config so everyone can level up their web defense game.
-Stay safe and code smart!